bips-hb/bsscomparison/README.txt

     (see below for the links).

     The master script contains 7+1 chapters:

+    NOTE: If you want only to generate the plots please scipt the first for steps of the interacive prompts (i.e. selecting option 5, 5, 2, 2).
+    Please see also the explanation for Chapter IV. below.

     0.: Set-Up
     A script which asks the user to install the necessary packages.
     If you run into trouble installing the packages via this script please